DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 > **NOTE**
 >
 > You may have a pre-release version of our components installed.
 For example, you may have downloaded a hotfix from our website.
 In such cases, you also have a pre-release version of NuGet packages.
-These packages will not be restored automatically.
-Update them manually as described in the following article: [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages).
+These packages are not restored automatically - you need to update them as described in the following article: [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages).
 Use the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.

 > If you wish to create a new project with DevExpress Blazor Components, follow instructions in [Create a New Blazor Application](https://docs.devexpress.com/Blazor/401057/getting-started/create-a-new-application).